Robust changepoint detection in the variability of multivariate functional data: Data analysis

-Figure \ref{fig::fmri} contains the ranks of the random projection depth values for several f-MRI scans, with the resulting change-point intervals identified by the FKWC multiple change-point algorithm overlaid.
-We see that changes are detected in three of the six subjects analysed, two of which appear to be an epidemic type change; the ranks return to their previous means after the second interval.
+Figure \ref{fig::fmri} contains the ranks of the random projection depth values for several f-MRI scans, with the resulting changepoint intervals identified by the FKWC multiple changepoint algorithm overlaid.
+Table \ref{tab::fmri} contains the p-values and changepoint estimates resulting from running the hypothesis testing procedures.
+We see that changes are detected in four of the six subjects analysed, two of which appear to be an epidemic type change; the ranks return to their previous means after the second interval.
 This is consistent with the idea that the epidemic model is more suitable for some resting state f-MRI scans \citep{Stoehr2019}.
-The rank sequence for subject \texttt{sub08992} also has two change-points, though the distribution of ranks in the first and third intervals are clearly different.
-We see that the FKWC procedure ignores the outlier at the beginning of the sequence for subject \texttt{sub08992}, which showcases the robustness of the FKWC method.
 For subject \texttt{sub08455}, we do not detect any changes in the sequence, even though this subject's f-MRI has an outlier early in the sequence.
 This outlier can create a false positive for the AMOC alternative, as discussed by \cite{Stoehr2019}.
-The FKWC method did not detect any change-points for subject \texttt{sub08816}, whereas the methods of \citep{Stoehr2019} detected an epidemic period.
-This could be due to differences in pre-processing, trimming, or the separability assumption.
-For subject \texttt{sub12220}, the hypothesis test fails to reject the hypothesis of no changes, however the test of \citep{Stoehr2019} detects a change.
+Notice that the p-values are not small for this subject when running our test.
+The rank sequence for subject \texttt{sub08992} was estimated to have two changepoints, though the distribution of ranks in the first and third intervals are clearly different.
+This is why the estimates from the epidemic model and the multiple changepoint procedures differ.
+Though, the null hypothesis is rejected by both the AMOC and epidemic model tests, even if we were to use any p-value correction procedure.
+In addition, the FKWC procedure ignores the outlier at the beginning of the sequence for subject \texttt{sub08992}, which showcases the robustness of the FKWC procedure.
+The FKWC procedure did not detect any changepoints for subject \texttt{sub08816}, whereas the methods of \citet{Stoehr2019} detected an epidemic period.
+This could be due to differences in pre-processing, trimming, or the nature of the different methods' assumptions.
+For subject \texttt{sub34943} we see that an epidemic change is detected by the multiple changepoint procedure, and the p-value from the hypothesis is borderline significant with p-value corrections (0.01).
+In the case of the AMOC test, the null hypothesis is not rejected.
+We note that no change was detected by the functional procedure in \citet{Stoehr2019}, but a change was detected in the multivariate procedure.
+For subject \texttt{sub12220}, one change is detected, by the multiple changepoint procedure, though the hypothesis testing yields non-significant results.
+We remark that the test of \cite{Stoehr2019} detects a change.
 The location of the change detected by \cite{Stoehr2019} occurs early in the sequence, and, as a result of the trimming we applied to the sequence, occurs very early in our time series.
 This makes it difficult to detect by our procedure.
-For subject \texttt{sub34943} we see that a change is detected by the FKWC procedure.
-We note that no change was detected by the functional procedure in \citep{Stoehr2019}, but a change was detected in the multivariate procedure.
+For subject \texttt{sub06880} we see that all three components of the FKWC procedure agree that there are changepoints. \citet{Stoehr2019} also detected changepoints in this subject's sequence of observations.